 Typical Standard

-The typical standard for the spacing on the roof trusses is 24 inches.
-This is most likely the standard size that you will find on pre-made roof trusses.
-As most frame buildings use those pre-made trusses on the roof, 24 inches becomes the main size for any roofing construction when it comes to its truss installation.
+The typical spacing for roof trusses is 24 inches.
+This is most likely the standard size for pre-made roof trusses.
+As most frame buildings use those pre-made trusses on the roof, 24 inches becomes the main size for any roofing construction when it comes to truss installation.

 Pieces of Lumber

-For the 24-inch size, there are certain amounts of lumber pieces that you need to install.
+You need to install certain amounts of lumber for the 24-inch size.
 According to the standard size, the roof should be properly built when two to four lumber pieces support the whole structure.
-The roof’s strength will depend heavily on the strength of these lumbers.
+The roof’s strength will depend heavily on the strength of the lumber.

 See also: How to Build Roof Trusses for a Garage